CENG502-Projects/CENG502-Spring2023/Akpinar/Readme.md

 Then, loss as -∑t=0,T-1 ∑s=0,S ln(γ(s,t)/y(s,t))*z(s,t).

-But for the calculation of z the paper mentions an s value which is different then the state s above like the fourier series s.
-I did not understand what to put for s.
-So, I could not test the radialCTC part.
+But for the calculation of z the paper mentions an s value which is different then the state s above.
+By checking [9], we can see that it is a scaling value whose value is not given in our paper so I take it as 1.

-I added angular ragularization.
+I added angular and center regularization.

+In the CTC loss and radial CTC loss calculation at the sum of ln gives "RuntimeError: Function 'LogBackward0' returned nan values in its 0th output." in backward propagation.
+I could not find a solution for that unfortunately so I could not make the experiments and get the results () you can see the error on the training part of the code but I implement the training and validation steps.